 To be more mentally tough, work toward maintaining your concentration for longer periods of time.
 You can tune into what is critical to your performance and tune out what is not.
 You can easily let go of distractions and take control of your attention.
-As you focus more on the direct task in front of you (your stride form, how you are feeling, etc.), there will be less room for the negative thoughts to enter your mind.
+As you focus more on the direct task in front of you (your stride form, how you are feeling, etc.), there will be less room for the negative thoughts to enter your mind during your running training.
 You’ll be mentally strong under any conditions.

 5. Use power words for mental toughness

 Try repeating these phrases to be mentally tough before your next event:

 I stay positive and mentally tough no matter what happens

 Going fast feels effortless

 I am in my element; I am fully engaged in my running

 I fully enjoy every part of my workout

 For more details on the Competitor.com article, click here.